klahrinz/klahrinz.github.io/LAW01-06-3crp.md

     - 2. By imposing on any appointed counsel **de oficio**, public attorney, or prosecutor a fine not exceeding five thousand pesos (P5,000.00); and

     - 3. By denying any defense counsel or prosecutor the right to practice before the court trying the case for a period not exceeding thirty (30) days.
-The punishment provided for by this section shall be without prejudice to any appropriate criminal action or other sanction authorized under these rules.
+The punishment provided for by this §shall be without prejudice to any appropriate criminal action or other sanction authorized under these rules.

-**Section 9.
+**§9.
 Remedy where accused is not brought to trial within the time limit.**

-If the accused is not brought to trial within the time limit required by **Section 1(g), Rule 116 and Section 1, as extended by Section 6 of this rule, the information may be dismissed on motion of the accused on the ground of denial of his right to speedy trial.
-The accused shall have the burden of proving the motion but the prosecution shall have the burden of going forward with the evidence to establish the exclusion of time under section 3 of this Rule.
+If the accused is not brought to trial within the time limit required by **§1(g), Rule 116 and §1, as extended by §6 of this rule, the information may be dismissed on motion of the accused on the ground of denial of his right to speedy trial.
+The accused shall have the burden of proving the motion but the prosecution shall have the burden of going forward with the evidence to establish the exclusion of time under §3 of this Rule.
 The dismissal shall be subject to the rules on double jeopardy.
 Failure of the accused to move for dismissal prior to trial shall constitute a waiver of the right to dismiss under this section.

-Section 10.
+§10.
 Law on speedy trial not a bar to provision on speedy trial in the Constitution.**

-No provision of law on speedy trial and no rule implementing the same shall be interpreted as a bar to any charge of denial of the right to speedy trial guaranteed by section 14(2), article III, of the 1987 Constitution.
+No provision of law on speedy trial and no rule implementing the same shall be interpreted as a bar to any charge of denial of the right to speedy trial guaranteed by §14(2), article III, of the 1987 Constitution.

-**Section 11.
+**§11.
 Order of trial.**

  The trial shall proceed in the following order: